bwlewis/1000_genomes_examples/README.md

-Discounting the header lines, a variant line in the data files consists of some information columns about the variant followed by one column for each sample (person) that indicates if they exhibit the variant on either or both chromosomes.
+Discounting the header lines, a variant line in the data files consists of some information columns about the variant followed by one column for each sample (person) that indicates if they exhibit the variant on either or both DNA strands.
 For example, part of a typical line (showing only the first 5 columns and 10-15 columns) looks like:

 ```